webdavis/sierras-macOS-backup/README.md

 >
 > - **Why:** As of `2025-10-07`, Determinate Nix is incompatible with nix-darwin 25.05

-### 2. Enter the Dev Environment
+### Using the Development Environment

+You have two options for using the flake environment:

-Enter the flake's development environment:
+#### 1. Enter the Dev Shell

+Drop into a persistent development shell with all tools provisioned by the flake:

 ```bash
 nix develop
 ```

-This command drops you into a shell with all of the tools provisioned by the flake.

 For example, you can now lint the project's [`dot_Brewfile`](./dot_Brewfile) using [RuboCop](https://github.com/rubocop/rubocop):